 6 Things to Know About the Short Sale Process

-In some ways, a short sale home purchase will involve many of the same steps and expectations as any other property sale.
-But, there are several differences and important things to know before buying a short sale to ensure you are protected as the buyer.
+In some ways, a short sale home purchase will involve many of the same steps as any other property sale.
+But, there are several differences and essential things to know before buying a short sale to ensure you are protected as the buyer.

 1. Get a Qualified Real Estate Agent

-2. You Won’t Necessarily Get a Bargain or Instant Equity
+2. You Won’t Always End up With a Bargain or Instant Equity

 Typically in a short sale, you must make an offer that is at least at fair market value.
-Due to declines in the real estate market, the fair market value may be much less than what the seller originally paid, but the bank has no incentive to go under that amount.
+If the real estate market has declined, the fair market value may be much less than what the seller initially paid, but the bank has no incentive to go under that amount.
 The bank is trying to halt its losses, not get you a good deal.
 In fact, you may need to offer above the fair market value to get the bank even to consider approving the sale.